jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 8.3 Jupiter may disclose and publicise the existence of the business relationship between Jupiter and you on its website and in promotional and marketing materials without requiring any further consent from you.

-8.4 You shall ensure that the Licensee’s Product shall prominently display to end users of such product or service the message “Powered by Jupiter”.
+8.4 You shall ensure that the Licensee's Product shall prominently display to end users of such product or service the message "Powered by Jupiter".

 **9. No Warranty​**